kyechou/kubernetes-the-hard-way/docs/02-compute-resources.md

 ### 1. SSH using Vagrant

-  From the directory you ran the `vagrant up` command, run `vagrant ssh <vm>` for example `vagrant ssh master-1`.
+  From the directory you ran the `vagrant up` command, run `vagrant ssh <vm>` for example: `vagrant ssh master-1`.
   > Note: Use VM field from the above table and not the vm name itself.

 ### 2. SSH Using SSH Client Tools

 Use your favourite SSH Terminal tool (putty).

 Use the above IP addresses.
 Username and password based SSH is disabled by default.
 Vagrant generates a private key for each of these VMs.
 It is placed under the .vagrant folder (in the directory you ran the `vagrant up` command from) at the below path for each VM:

-**Private Key Path:** `.vagrant/machines/<machine name>/virtualbox/private_key`
+**Private Key Path:** `.vagrant/machines/<machine name>/libvirt/private_key`

 **Username:** `vagrant`